MuhammadSaad-ml/Credit-Fraud-Analytics/Readme.md

 ## Features

 - **Search By State**: Results will be displayed based on different state of data.
-- **Search By Maps**: Results will be displayed based on 2 differen .
+- **Search By Maps**: Results will be displayed based on 2 different .

   <pre>
   Download Dataset From <a href="https://github.com/MuhammadSaad-ml/Sales-Analytics/blob/main/Sales%20Data.csv">Credit Card Data</a>